pwn-college/pwn-college.github.io/index.md

 Consider hacking as a martial art.
 Newcomers begin as _white belts_, with zero security knowledge.
 Slowly and painfully, they become _yellow belts_, able to reason about simple security challenges and start down the road of, for example, CTF competitions.
+Pushing even forward in that knowledge, understanding how to bypass mitigations and perform complex, multi-stage exploits, makes these students _blue belts_.
 Over time, they become more sure in their skills, achieving _brown belt_ status (and able to, for example, contribute to the cybersecurity industry), before finally graduating to hacking masters: _black belts_.

 pwn.college is meant for **white belts**.